evendis/flattery/README.md

       include Flattery::ValueProvider
       push_flattened_values_for :name => :notes, :as => 'cat_name', :method => :my_custom_updater

-      # You custom update method definition.
+      # Your custom update method definition.
 Parameters:
       # * +attribute+ is the attribute name that the value is coming from e.g. :name
       # * +new_value+ is the new value that has been set e.g. 'a value that was just set'
       # * +association_name+ is the association that updates need to be pushed to set e.g. :notes
       # * +target_attribute+ is the attribute name that needs to be updated e.g. :cat_name
+      # * +batch_size+ is desired batch size to use for updates.
+0 or nil implies no batch limits. e.g. 10
+      #
-      def my_custom_updater(attribute,new_value,association_name,target_attribute)
+      def my_custom_updater(attribute,new_value,association_name,target_attribute,batch_size)
         # implement your custom update algorithm here.
 It could do some funky batched SQL for example.
-        # For now here's just a simple update_all implementation:
+        # For now, here's just a simple update_all implementation:
         self.send(association_name).update_all(target_attribute => new_value)
       end

     end

 ### How can I get cached value updates pushed in the background?